Church of the Intercession of the Most Holy Mother of God, Volkovskoye: History

 A new stone church was located in the south-eastern part of the town in Volkovo village (nowadays it is a microdistrict).
 The building was constructed in 1914-1916 in honor of the 100th anniversary of the Victory in the Patriotic War of 1812.
 It was consecrated in 1916.
 One of the first priests was Eugene Landyshev.
 He was arrested in 1917: "Fr.
 (Father) Eugene is the publisher of a reference book for priests.
 He gives instructions how to deal with socialism, and also criticizes Bebel ".

 Divine services were stopped in 1936.
 The building was used as a grain storehouse, later as the builders' offices of the Ural Aluminum Combine and Krasnogorskaya Cogeneration.
 By decision of the Council for Religious Affairs under the Council of Ministers of the USSR, the church was again returned to believers in 1987.
 During this time the church came to desolation and was almost destroyed.
 Since 1988, the restoration is underway, the domes and gilded crosses are restored to their places, the interior painting is being restored.
 Regular services are held.
-On the 2nd of April 1988 the church was consecrated by Melchizedek, Archbishop of Sverdlovsk and Kurgan.
+On 2 April 1988 the church was consecrated by Melchizedek, Archbishop of Sverdlovsk and Kurgan.

 There is a Sunday church and parish school for children and a library.